 The visual feedback RFID tag (Figure 4.1) was already introduced in the previous section.
 An LED lights up when it is in range of an RFID reader, i.e., when a reader can potentially read the tag's content.
 This proved very easy to implement, especially because energy harvesting suffices to power the LED.
 While simple, it is a powerful method for end-users to verify tag activity, to estimate maximum reading distances (by exploring the distance to and from a reader), and to discover invisible (perhaps unauthorized) readers.
 Visual feedback, however, is limited to cases when the user is actually looking at the tag; feedback would be hidden if the tag were (say) in one's pocket, purse or wallet.

+Figure 4.
+Feedback about RFID activity: (1) visual, (2) audible, and (3) tactile; and (4) USB connected RFID-sensing board.

 Our audible feedback RFID tag and tactile feedback tag overcome this limitation.
 The underlying mechanisms are similar to the previous tag.
 The audible feedback tag uses a small piezzo speaker to generate an acoustic signal (Figure 4.2), while the tactile feedback tag uses a vibro-tactile motor connected to the tag whenever a reader is nearby (Figure 4.3).
 This comes at a cost.
 Both speaker and the motor need more electric energy than induced by the reader.
 Thus a small battery connected to the tag provides auxiliary power (this tag design is commonly described as semipassive).
 Indeed, a semi-passive design allows us to replace the piezzo speaker or vibro-tactile motor with a variety of other actuators (e.g., larger displays showing more details).